awendland/bedsheets/README.md

 ## FAQ

+### What's a _Spreadsheet ID_ or _A1 Notation_?

+See Google's [Sheet API Concepts](https://developers.google.com/sheets/api/guides/concepts) for an overview of these Google Sheets (and, in the case of _A1 Notation_, general spreadsheet) concepts.

+### How are dates stored in Google Sheets?

+See Google's [Sheet API Concepts: Date & Time](https://developers.google.com/sheets/api/guides/concepts#datetime_serial_numbers) section for an overview of how spreadsheets store date & time.

 ### I'm getting a 403 error when trying to access my sheet

 There are several trouble-shooting steps to work through: